My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Wait until the stoma has quieted by observing the pouch and ensuring output has slowed.

-Eat small, nutritious, non–diarrhea-causing meals throughout the day.
+Eat small, nutritious, non–diarrhea causing meals throughout the day.

 Eat more during the morning and early afternoon when the bag is fresh.
+About every 4 oz every 4 hours until daily nutritional needs (RDA) are met.

 Diet balance that works best for me: